 What Does Asbestos Look Like?
 Identifying Asbestos Contamination

 In 1989, the U.S. placed a partial ban on asbestos.
 The law prohibited new uses of the cancer-causing mineral.
 Yet, the federal government didn’t ban buildings, homes, and products already built or manufactured with the carcinogen.
 Most asbestos-containing materials (ACMs) weren’t forcibly removed from circulation either.
-As a result, contamination testing can still identify unsafe levels of asbestos in thousands of homes and household products across the country.
+As a result, contamination testing can still identify unsafe levels of asbestos in drywall of thousands of homes and household products across the country.

 Homeowners and construction workers usually interact with ACM during renovation work on older structures.
 You can’t tell which materials are contaminated with asbestos just by looking at them.
 Some products have an ACM warning label (like some electrical fuse boxes) but many do not.

 Three types of asbestos (crocidolite, amosite, and chrysotile) usually appear as blue, brown, or white fibers under a microscope.
 However, the fibers are generally too small to see with the naked eye.
 Moreover, they’re so weightless they can stay afloat in the air for several days.
+There are no immediate symptoms of asbestos exposure.
+Consequently, you may not know of your exposure to the carcinogen right away (or for years).
+Those who inhale asbestos and are concerned should get tested.
+Early cancer detection generally opens up more treatment opportunities for mesothelioma patients.

 Asbestos is often found in: